 Receive selected content straight into your inbox.

 Among all known fuels, hydrogen offers the maximum energy per mass.
-But due to its low atmosphere temperature density, hydrogen generates less energy per unit volume in regular environments.
-This is why it is necessary to develop highly efficient hydrogen storage systems that can guarantee high energy delivery.
+But due to its low atmosphere temperature density, it generates less energy per unit volume in regular environments.
+This is why it is necessary to develop highly efficient storage systems that can guarantee high energy delivery.
 As companies develop such systems, hydrogen will increasingly be adopted globally.

 In North America, the growing demand for refined hydrogen from the automobile sector is expected to support the storage market.
-The U.S. Department of Energy (DOE) has established the “National Hydrogen Storage Project,” which is committed to researching hydrogen storage solutions.
+The U.S. Department of Energy (DOE) has established the “National Hydrogen Storage Project,” which is committed to researching storage solutions.

 In Europe, strict government regulations on emissions mean that investments in the general hydrogen fuel industry will continue to rise.
 As far as Asia is concerned, India, South Korea, and China will be the main drivers of the market.
 The governments of South Korea and Japan already have subsidies in place for producing hydrogen fuel cell vehicles.
 In addition, they will also be providing financial support to ensure that proper infrastructure is developed for the efficient use of hydrogen fuel.

 Another research report from MRE also predicts significant growth in the hydrogen storage market.
 It sees the total market value of the sector to exceed $1 billion by 2024 with a CAGR of 7.02 percent.